St. John Vianney High School (Kirkwood, Missouri): School fight song

-The St. John Vianney High School fight song, written by former guidance counselor Brother Harold Lootens. is often sung at football and basketball games and at pep rallies: "We are the black and gold of Vianney.
+The St. John Vianney High School fight song, written by former guidance counselor Brother Harold Lootens is often sung at football and basketball games and at pep rallies: "We are the black and gold of Vianney.
 We are the Golden Griffins of Vianney High.
 Half Lion, half Eagle, so the Griffin can roar, so the Griffin can soar above the lightning and the thunder.
 We will win, win, win, yeah Vianney.
 Oh hear the din, din, din, of our clamor and cheers.
 We want the world to be told about the black and the gold of old Vianney, Vianney, Vianney, Hey!"

 Controversy

 In 2006, Vianney President Fr.
-Robert Osborne (1933-2014) was accused in a civil lawsuit of sexual misconduct with a student.
+Robert Osborne (1933–2014) was accused in a civil lawsuit of sexual misconduct with a student.
 Osborne stepped down temporarily, then the school fired him after another accuser stepped forward.
 The school later settled the lawsuit for an undisclosed amount.
 Osborne was investigated by the Kirkwood Police but not charged with a crime.
 A subsequent Marianist investigation found "no credible or substantiated allegation of abuse", but the following year, the order stripped him of his priestly faculties.

+In 2023, a nurse at the school was terminated from her position for inappropriate contact with a student.
+St. Louis County later charged her with two felony sex crimes, pleaded guilty, and was given a suspended five-year sentence and registered as a sex offender.